eatmoarrice/cs-mail-doc/doc/server/08_messages_apis.md

-## Blog APIs
+## Message APIs

-In this step we will implement CRUD process for blogs.
+In this step we will implement CRUD process for messages.

-- Create `/controllers/blog.controller.js`:
+- Create `/controllers/message.controller.js`:

 ```jsx
 const utilsHelper = require("../helpers/utils.helper");